wesleycamargo/azure-docs.pt-br/articles/cognitive-services/Labs/Conversation-Learner/tutorials/demo-password-reset.md

 ### <a name="open-the-demo"></a>Abrir a demonstração

-Na lista de aplicativos da interface do usuário da Web, clique no Tutorial de demonstração de redefinição de senha.
+Na lista de modelos da interface do usuário da Web, clique no Tutorial de demonstração de redefinição de senha.

 ### <a name="actions"></a>Ações